lewisknewton/questionnaire-engine/README.md

 | /           | [index.html](public/index.html)   | Display all questionnaires.                                                  |
 | /take/:id   | [take.html](public/js/take.js)    | Display, and records responses for, a given questionnaire.                   |
 | /review/:id | [review.html](public/review.html) | Display details and responses for a given questionnaire to support analysis. |

-### Questionnaires

-The questionnaire engine uses a JSON structure to define and read the details of questionnaires.

-All questionnaires must be stored in the [questionnaires/](questionnaires/) directory as `.JSON` files.
-Any sub-folders within this directory will be searched recursively to load questionnaires included within them.

-#### Adding Questionnaires

-To add a questionnaire, place its JSON file into the [questionnaires/](questionnaires/) directory.

 ### Security